 - a function to get the proper divisors of a number;

-- a main loop to go up to the limit that finds out if a number is abundant; if that number can be written as the sum of two abundant numbers, add it;
+- the main loop to go up to the limit that finds out if a number is abundant; if that number can be written as the sum of two abundant numbers, add it;

 - s stores the sum;

 - abundant_numbers is a list that stores the abundant numbers.